davidchaimsmirnoff/ErrorMasteryLibrary/CPPMAstery.md

 ✅ Done when: it prints "Hello, world!" in a terminal.

-Project 2: Basic Windows App (blank window)
+Project 2: Basic Windows App (blank window) ✅

 Learn: how to create a Win32 window (no graphics yet).

 Code: just WinMain, WndProc, CreateWindowEx, message loop.
 ✅ Done when: A blank resizable window pops up.

-Project 3: Transparent overlay window
+Project 3: Transparent overlay window✅

 Learn: Win32 extended window styles.